MicrosoftDocs/memdocs/memdocs/intune/enrollment/chrome-enterprise-device-details.md

 1. In the Microsoft Intune admin center, [create a group](/mem/intune/fundamentals/groups-add#add-a-new-group) with the following details:
    1. For **Membership type**, select **Dynamic Device**.
    2. Select **Add a dynamic query**.
    3. For **Property**, select **enrollmentProfileName**.
 Select the **Operator**, depending on how you want the rule to work.
-Then enter the name of the enrollment profile for **Value**.
+For **Value**, enter the name of a Google Admin organizational unit.
 2. Create a scope tag for an Intune RBAC role.
 The scope tag determines the level of access for the Intune role.
 When you get to **Assignments**, include the dynamic device group you previously created.
 For more information, see [Use role-based access (RBAC) and scope tags for distributed IT](/mem/intune/fundamentals/scope-tags#to-create-a-scope-tag).

 After you save the scope tag, it's applied to every device that's part of the dynamic device group.
-The organizational unit's information syncs with the *enrollmentProfilename* device object property in Microsoft Entra ID, using the full path format that's shown under [Sytem info](#system-info). in the admin center  For example: `/OU Level1/OU Level2`.
+The organizational unit's information syncs with the *enrollmentProfilename* device object property in Microsoft Entra ID, using the full path format that's shown in [Sytem info](#system-info).

+For example: `/OU Level1/OU Level2`.

 The maximum length of the string is 255 characters.
 Intune truncates the first part of the string if it exceeds the max number of characters.

-For example:  `/OU Level1/OU Level2/.../Level18` becomes `evel1/OU Level2/…/OU Level18`.
+For example:  `/OU Level1/OU Level2/.../OU Level18` becomes `evel1/OU Level2/.../OU Level18`.

 ## Next steps